If you’ve heard of Trupanion before, you may have heard about it from your vet.

 Trupanion is one of the providers that can pay your veterinarian directly—if your vet accepts it.
 This can prevent you from having to wait for reimbursements to reach your bank account.

-Trupanion also provides customers with 90% reimbursement as a standard.
+Trupanion also provides customers with 90% reimbursement as a standard in most states except for Florida, Texas, Arizona, and Maine (where they offer 50% to 90% co-insurance levels).
 There are no payout limits on coverage either.

 Trupanion has an “A” rating with the Better Business Bureau (BBB).
 It also has a 3.4/5-star rating from customers.